project-88288/project-88288.github.io/README.md

 This static web site to be placed as "dev.opzlab.com" and "project-88288.github.io"

-This implement a push web-hook.
+This implement a push web-hook. (revised)

 ## dev.opzlabs.com
 ## project-88288.github.io